 Spanish residents with a social security number can access most healthcare services for free.
 However, some treatments and procedures do command a small charge.
 There is no coverage for dental services in Spain.

 Check whether you would be entitled to free healthcare if you move to Spain.
 If not, you’ll need to take out private health insurance for the duration of your stay.

-If you’re moving from the UK, you’ll be impressed by the price of beer, wine and artisan cheese in Spain, and it’ll cost you very little to stock the fridge each week.
-A litre of milk costs around €0.80, 12 eggs are €1.99, and a loaf of bread is just €1.02.
+If you’re moving from the UK, you’ll be impressed by the price of beer, wine and water in Spain, and it’ll cost you much less to stock the fridge each week.
+A litre of milk costs around €0.80, 12 eggs are €1.99, and a loaf of bread is €1.02.
 For more average prices in Spain, take a look at this data.

 How much does it cost to live in Spain per month?
 The average monthly cost of living in Spain

-In Spain, monthly fees for essentials like heating, water, electricity and housing and rental prices are low.
-This enables those moving to Spain or those planning to retire in Spain to enjoy a high standard of living, particularly if they’re moving from a more expensive country.
+In Spain, monthly fees for essentials like heating, water, and electricity, and housing and rental prices are low compared to the UK.
+This means that those moving to Spain or those planning to retire in Spain can enjoy a high standard of living.

 While bills in Spain vary throughout the country, the prices below provide a general guide as to how much you can expect to pay for everything you need.
 On average, the monthly costs for a family of four are €2,239.58.
 For a single person, the average cost of living is €633.20 per month.